 - iii.
+Ecology

-Ecology - iv.
-Environmental Science.
+- iv.
+Environmental Science

+- v.
+Resilience and Sustainability.

 Note: The course and programme requirements are given in the Schedule of Endorsements for the Award elsewhere in the degree regulations.

 4. Workload

 Candidates who wish to enrol for a course of study whose total points exceed 150 points for a full year or 75 points for a single semester must first obtain the approval of the Dean of Science.